 The Civil Air Patrol flew us down to Washington, D.C., after each championship.
 They’d put us up at Andrews Air Force Base while we distributed CAP’s annual report to Congress.

-We got to spend time with the members of the Old Guard in their barracks under The Tomb of the Unknown Soldier during our visits to DC, toured the warehouses associated with The National Air and Space Museum with aviation historian Paul Garber, and spent some time at the Pentagon.
+We got to spend time with the members of the Old Guard in their barracks under The Tomb of the Unknown Soldier during our visits to DC, toured the warehouses associated with The National Air and Space Museum with aviation historian Paul Garber, met our elected representatves – almost all of whom were dirty, and spent some time meeting assorted generals at the Pentagon.

 New members of the Old Guard are not allowed to speak for six months.
 This restriction created a humorous standoff at first as we peppered some of the new guys with friendly questions in their basement barracks and they looked around sheepishly for help.
 We compared shoeshine and uniform tips with those who could speak, and were dismayed to learn they use a lot of padding.

 The Old Guard was still plenty cool though.
-We were entranced with the idea of joining them afterward.
+We were entranced with the idea of joining them.
 So much so that they could have signed us all up right then and there as a group.

-Sadly, just about every New York elected official we met on Capitol Hill was either imprisoned afterward or left in disgrace – from former U.S. Rep. Mario Biaggi (D-NY) to former U.S. Sen. Al D’Amato (R-NY) and Former U.S. Rep. Charlie Rangel (D-NY).
+Sadly, just about every New York elected official we met on Capitol Hill was either imprisoned afterward or left in disgrace – from former U.S. Rep. Mario Biaggi (D-NY) to former U.S. Sen. Al D’Amato (R-NY) to former U.S. Rep. Charlie Rangel (D-NY).
 Our Congressional delegation was comprised of one garbage loser after another.

 None of them could hold a candle to men like John Franco when it came to personal honor, integrity, impulse control, sacrifice and community service.
 They had the money and social status, but they’ll never know what it’s like to have the heartfelt respect of fellow New Yorkers like that.